GlobalEmpire/GERT/GERTi/Modules/README.md

 ## Configuration files for both programs.
 They are created on each run if they do not exist.
  **For GERTUpdateServer.lua:** Located at `"/etc/GERTUpdater.cfg"`<br>
   The first line is a serialized table of config options for the program.
 For now, it will always be empty because there are no config options.
 This is for future options.<br>
  All remaining lines designate paths for modules.
-The program resolves the module name from the path, and this path is assumed to be absolute: *ensure that it leads with a / and ends with the extension of the module.*<br>
+Each module will occupy a pair of two lines.
+The first line will contain the name of the module and is used to access the module on GitHub.
+For example, GERTiClient.lua, or Modules/DNS.lua.
+The second line is the file path on the local machine where the module will be stored, and this path is assumed to be absolute: *ensure that it leads with a / and ends with the extension of the module.*<br>
  Each line contains a module path, and the filename resolved using fs.name() is considered the module name.
  >As it stands, it is not possible to add or remove new modules through the API, they must be added manually into this file.
 This is a future feature, but one considered less integral to the program's function, so I have delayed adding it.

  **For GERTCUpdater.lua:** Located at `"/usr/lib/GERTUpdater.cfg"`<br>
  The first line is a serialized table of config options for the program.
 As of right now, the only option is "AutoUpdate", which is false by default.
 If true, the program will install updates as soon as it receives the event from the concerned program that it is ready to install its update.
 More details on this behaviour later.<br>
- The rest is identical to `GERTUpdateServer.lua`, each line is a path.
+ The rest is identical to `GERTUpdateServer.lua`, each pair of lines is a name and path.
  >It **is** possible to add and remove modules through the API by calling `InstallNewModule()` and `RemoveModule()`.

  **Cache File:** This is used by `GERTCUpdater.lua` and `SafeUpdater.lua` to safe updates between power loss.
 It is located under `"/.SafeUpdateCache.srl"` at the root directory.<br>